StefanoMartin/Aiuto/README.md

 gem install aiuto
 ```

-Then try with:
+Then try it with:

 ```
 aiuto Ruby is awesome
 ```

 YEAH!
 Google is open and there are only Ruby blogs, forums and similia.
-No page about stones and jewels!
+No pages about stones and jewels!

-## Which websites do you use?
+## Which websites do you use for filtering?

 This is the list of websites used in the gem.
 However by default only the websites under "blog", "git", "docs" and "social" are used by default.